 See the “Prepare” section on my Cassava post.
-Once the cassava is boiled and fibrous core removed, cut it into bite-sized pieces.
+Once the cassava is boiled, strained, and its fibrous core removed, cut into bite-sized pieces, then pat dry.*

 Place paper towels on a nearby plate.
-Strain the yuca.
-Cool to room temperature, then pat dry—soggy yuca won’t cook well.
 Add oil and unsalted butter to a large skillet (or pot to avoid splattering) over medium-high heat.
-Once the oil shimmers, add in the yuca pieces and avoid overcrowding.
-Stir the pieces until crisp and golden brown.
-As the pieces are done, remove the fried yuca and drain on paper towels.
+Once the oil shimmers, add the cassava pieces without overcrowding; work in batches if needed.
+Stir until crisp and golden brown.
+As the home fries are done, remove them and drain on the paper towels.

 Sprinkle with salt & pepper.
 Serve with ketchup and a lime wedge.
 If preparing in advance, keep them in a 200F oven until ready to serve.